Rakib7425/insta_dukan/README.md

 ## Introduction

-Our E-Commerce Application is a powerful platform that provides users with a seamless shopping experience.
+This E-Commerce Application is a powerful platform that provides users with a seamless shopping experience.
 This application is designed to allow users to browse products, add them to their cart, complete the checkout process, and manage their booking data.

 ## Key Features